Skip to Main Content

 Slab foundations can be a good option for homes in Canada, but they come with their own set of challenges.
 The key is to ensure proper site preparation, insulation, and reinforcement tailored to Canada’s continental climate.

-If your slab foundation becomes damaged, foundation pier systems offer an effective solution to stabilize and repair it.
+If your concrete slab foundation becomes damaged, foundation pier systems offer an effective solution to stabilize and repair it.
 Looking for professional help?
 Contact Groundworks to schedule a free home inspection.